Section 13. County Convention: Time, Place and

 if the same are not ratified in accordance with this section, then the duly ratified Bylaws of the

-Approved by the State Central Committee of the Democratic Party of Hawai‘i 28 July 2012
+As ratified by the State Central Committee of the Democratic Party of Hawaiʻi November 22, 2020